-If there are a lot of objectives, then they should be organized into clusters which are conductive to learning.
-The sequencing performed earlier is the basis for breaking the objectives down into clusters based on the class relationship between them.
+If there are several objectives, then they should be organized into clusters that are conductive to learning.
+Sequencing is the basis for breaking the objectives down into clusters based on the class relationship between them.

-The product of the sequencing step should be a learning map which shows the proposed layout of the objectives.
+The product of the sequencing step should be a learning map that shows the proposed layout of the objectives.
 An example is shown below.

 Return to the Table of Contents

 U.S. Army Field Artillery School (1984).
 A System Approach To Training.
 ST - 5K061FD92

 U.S. Department of Defense Training Document (1975).
 Pamphlet 350-30.
 August, 1975.